sesh/django-tdd/slides/index.md

 ---

-I work at _Thoughworks_ in Melbourne 🇦🇺
+I work at _Thoughtworks_ in Melbourne 🇦🇺

 ---